 It’s not just London.
 In Europe, Portuguese speakers live in numbers many European countries, such as Germany and Luxembourg.
 There are sizeable communities in Boston, the New England states, California (although Spanish is of course, much more widespread in the US).
 There are also communities in Canada, several Australian cities and in several Latin American countries besides Brazil (Argentina, Chile).
 Wherever you are, there’s a pretty good chance you will be able to find Portuguese speakers based near you and put your language to immediate use.

-Before we go on to reason 3, don’t forget “Discover how to get fluent”, my free, one-week video course on how to get off to a solid start learning Portuguese (or any other language).
-Sign up here!
+Before we go on to reason 3, don’t forget join the Howtogetfluent Email Club and get “Discover how to get fluent”, my free, one-week video course on how to get off to a solid start learning Portuguese (or any other language).
+Sign up in the box!

 The biggest Portuguese-speaking country has an enticing image of rhythm and colour, with its expansive beaches, rainforests, exotic plants and wildlife, vibrant culture of music, dance and football and its beautiful people.
 The Amazon and the threatened rainforests, Oscar Niemeyer’s modernist capital Brasília; iconic images from Rio de Janeiro too: Christ the Redeemer, the Sugar Loaf mountain, Copacabana and Ipanema….I don’t need to sell it to you.
 My first visit to Rio was very memorable, though downtown Rio, for all its wondrous sights, was more of a mixed bag than I had expected, with tatty, overpriced hotels, unhealthy food, shoddy skyscrapers, astonishingly neglected monuments and polluted bays.
 It seemed like a cross between Barcelona and Moscow surrounded by the no-go slums that are the flip side of Brazil’s image abroad.